abap2UI5/docs/docs/development/cds.md

 ```

 ### EML
-The Entity Manipulation Language simplifies the read, creation, update, and deletion of RAP business objects.
+The Entity Manipulation Language simplifies working with RAP business objects by providing a consistent way to perform operations such as reading, creating, updating, and deleting entities.

 #### Read
-Use the `READ ENTITY` command and display the result in an UI5 tabel control:
+Here’s how to use `READ ENTITIES` to fetch sales orders and display them in a UI5 table:
 ```abap
 CLASS z2ui5_cl_sample_eml_read DEFINITION PUBLIC CREATE PUBLIC.